 Optimise your space

 Creator of hugely popular blog, The Frugality, Alex Stedman proves you can be smart with space, creating an office in your home’s otherwise-neglected nooks and crannies.
-She utilises the handy storage shelf and a useful basket to hide away her office essentials, and in true Alex style, tranforms her office space into an inviting spot with house plants, a stylish slogan print and personal photos.
+She utilises the handy storage draw to hide away her office essentials, and in true Alex style, tranforms her office space into an inviting spot with house plants, a stylish slogan print and personal photos.
 Bravo Alex!

 WELCOME TO MY OFFICE